The best sales to shop this weekend: Casper, Sephora, Sur La Table and more - CNN Underscored

 Spending more time at home means plenty of time to refine your culinary skill set and perfect your favorite recipes, so if you’re looking for the necessary cooking implements, head over to Sur La Table.
 The retailer’s latest weekend sale is on, so you can upgrade your pots, pans and other kitchen tools for up to 50% off.

-You’ll find discounts on everything from waffle irons to sauce pans and skillets to entire cookware sets.
+You’ll find discounts on everything from waffle irons, saucepans and skillets to entire cookware sets.
 Top brands like Le Creuset, All-Clad, Demeyere, Staub, Green Pan and Scanpan are included in the promotion, so you can be sure that your new cookware is of excellent quality.

 Casper

-Don’t sleep on your chance to start spring off with a new mattress.
-Casper is offering 15% off their Nova and Wave mattresses and 10% off their Original and Elements mattresses with promo code APRIL21 during the brand’s Spring Sale.
+Don’t sleep on your chance to start off spring with a new mattress.
+Casper is offering 15% off its Nova and Wave mattresses and 10% off its Original and Elements mattresses with promo code APRIL21 during the brand’s Spring Sale.
 Just be sure to shop soon; the savings will say good night for good by April 13.

 Apt2B